 The 1,432-acre Bear Creek Redwoods Open Space Preserve is located five miles south of Los Gatos.
 The preserve features shaded fir and redwood forests, cool perennial creeks, and spectacular views of the Sierra Azul Range.
-Public access is currently available by permit only.

 Work to open Bear Creek Redwoods Open Space Preserve to the public is underway!
 The western portion of the preserve is tentatively scheduled to open to hiking and equestrian access in Spring 2019.
 New public facilities will include:

 - Preserve entrance including a 50-space parking lot, trailhead and restroom

 - 0.5-mile accessible path around the preserve's upper lake

 - Approximately six miles of new trail for hiking and equestrian use

 - Pedestrian trail crossing at Bear Creek Road, linking the new parking lot and new trails

 A $200,000 grant from the Santa Clara Valley Water District is allowing Midpen to remove invasive plants from 55 acres of forest understory, creek corridors and pond edges in Bear Creek Redwoods Open Space Preserve, creating a healthier watershed for people and wildlife.
 Find out more.

 In 2017, the District completed the Bear Creek Redwoods Preserve Plan, a long-term use and management plan for the preserve.
 Stewardship actions, including habitat restoration, erosion reduction to protect the watershed, and cultural resources protection are given the highest priority.
 The Preserve Plan also includes three new parking areas, new and reconstructed hiking and equestrian trails, and a multi-use trail connecting Lexington Basin to the Skyline-Summit Area, to be implemented in three phases.

 - Implement high priority resource management projects, including invasive species removal, drainage improvements to reduce erosion, and pond stabilization;